-The following stories are true tales.
+Other cases are less well known, but still true.
 Only the names of the individuals involved have been changed to protect their privacy.

 Victoria was born in London in 1946, shortly after the end of World War II.
 Growing up, she often heard her parents recount tales of their experiences during the war.
 Shortly before her tenth birthday, she began menstruating and experiencing nightmares.
 In every dream, she was running through a burning house, and she could hear a baby crying.
 She desperately tried to find the baby, but always woke screaming when she couldn't get to the baby in time.
 For the next two decades, this dream would recur over and over.

 The dreams intensified after the birth of her first child.
 Concerned for her own mental health, she began to see a psychologist regularly.
 The psychologist thought the dreams might express a natural fear of losing her child, but could not explain why the dreams repeated for more than twenty years.
 Victoria turned to a friend who could read palms.
 After reading her palm, her friend recommended that she look to her own childhood.
 Discussing the situation with family and friends turned up no incident involving fire in Victoria's childhood.
 Research into where she lived as a child also turned up nothing.

 After the birth of her second child, the dreams abated for a while, but they returned when both children were old enough to go to school.
 Frustrated by the persistence of the dreams, Victoria began researching every possible answer.
 She read an article advertising past life regression in a magazine and called for an appointment.
 The regression, conducted by a licensed hypnotherapist, provided Victoria with her first real breakthrough.